 Many biologics are not recommended during pregnancy and nursing.
 You should tell your doctor if you are pregnant, nursing or plan to become pregnant.

-Download your free copy of our Biologics Guide for information on the biologics drugs used to treat arthritis, including brand names such as Humira, Acemtra (and Actemra methotrexate) and Xeljanz (tofacitinib).
+Download your free copy of our Biologics Guide for information on the biologics drugs used to treat arthritis, including brand names such as Humira, Actemra and Stelara.

 Download Your Copy of Our Biologics Guide (PDF)

 Use the form below to get your free copy of our Biologics Guide for information on all 13 biologic drugs used to treat arthritis, including dosing schedules:

 Thank you for signing up!
 Your biologics drug guide is on its way!

 - What you should learn before starting biologics